-The highest Bushfire Attack Level to the proposed building footprint was determined from Table A1.12.5 of PBP 2019 to be 'BAL 12.5'.
-The proposed new demountable classroom is required to comply with section 3 and 5 BAL 12.5 of AS 3959 - 2018 Construction of buildings in bushfire prone areas.
+The highest Bushfire Attack Level to the proposed building footprints was determined from Table A1.12.5 of PBP 2019 to be 'BAL 12.5'.
+The proposed new demountable classrooms are required to comply with section 3 and 5 BAL 12.5 of AS 3959 - 2018 Construction of buildings in bushfire prone areas.